puppetlabs/puppet-docs/source/pe/3.2/quick_start.markdown

 ![the node class list][edit-params]

 * Enter a value for the parameter you wish to set.
-For instance, if you want to set a specific server, you would enter `ntp1.example.com` next to the "servers" parameter.
+To set a specific server, enter `ntp1.example.com` in the box next to the "servers" parameter.
 The grey text that appears as values for some parameters is the default value, which can be either a literal value or a Puppet variable.
-You can restore this value with the "Reset to default" control that appears next to the value after you have entered a custom value.
+You can restore this value with the "Reset value" control that appears next to the value after you have entered a custom value.

 ![the NTP parameters list][ntp-params]

+For more information, see the page on [classifying nodes with the console](./console_classes_groups.html).

 ### Viewing Changes with Event Inspector